 If you weigh 100 pounds then you will need 50 ounces of water for the day of normal activities.
-This would be about about four 12-ounce glasses daily.
+This would be about about four 12-ounce glasses daily for a 100 lb person.
+A 200 lb person would need four 24 ounce glasses of water.
 Since most do not drink that much, were does the rest come from?
 From the food we eat.

-If you weigh 200 pounds, you will need a minimum of 100 ounces of water for the day of normal activities.
+Put another way, if you weigh 200 pounds, you will need a minimum of 100 ounces of water for the day of normal activities.
 This is slightly more than 3 quarts or slightly less than 3 liters.
 It ends up being 10-12 cups of water that you should drink ideally.
 If in hot conditions, working hard or other factors causing dehydration are present, you will need more.
-This is the baseline for water and hydration.
+This is the baseline for water and hydration needs.

 There are two aspects of the water cures protocol to consider.